sasilver75/obsidian/Self-Reward.md

 	- When performing in an LLM-as-a-Judge functionality, the prompt instructs the LLM to evaluate the response using five additive criteria: ==relevance, coverage, usefulness, clarity, and expertise==.
 - Using this model, we can then make it self-modify its own training set, making it ==generate additional training data for the next iteration of training:==
 	1. ==Generate a new prompt== using few-shot prompting, sampling prompts from the original seed IFT data (Similar to in [[Self-Instruct]] and [[Unnatural Instructions]])
+		- ==NOTE==: To generate new prompts, they use a fixed model, LLaMA 2-Chat 70B with 8-shot prompting, following Self-Instruct (6 from seed, 2 from generated).
 	2. ==Generate N candidate responses== for the given prompt using our model.
 	3. ==Evaluate the candidate responses== using a \[0,5\] scale using the same model's LLM-as-a-Judge ability.
 - Recapping the previous two points: Training is initially performed on a base model using seed IFT and EFT datasets.
 This is then augmented with additional data via AI (Self-)Feedback; They refer to augmenting the seed data with additional examples for training as ==AI Feedback Training (AIFT) data==.